gvwilson/thirdbit/src/fiction/bear/index.md

 he *was* serious,
 he told Mope curtly.
 Between the tornado,
-Bortja whipping up mobs to go after the Gifted, and whatever Consul Yangyal was up to, they had enough to keep his troop busy ten times over.
+Bortje whipping up mobs to go after the Gifted, and whatever Consul Yangyal was up to, they had enough to keep his troop busy ten times over.
 This was Shudarga they were talking about.